alt text

 He returned to the Demons in 1978 where he was the state's A-grade top point scorer and coach of the state's Brown Trophy Team.
 He scored a total of 43 goals and 30 assists for the Demons in just 34 games, an average of over 2 points a game.
 He enjoyed the Victorian league but he needed an income and that led to his first job in media with GTV9 Melbourne as an assistant cameraman.
 He played in the National Ice Hockey League and Paul Rice recalls "A member of the “Embassy”, Mike displayed incredible talent even within the group we already had on our list at that time!!
 His exceptional balance and low centre of gravity, being short in stature and solid of frame, helped him enormously at our level of hockey.
 Mike's career did not last very long in Australia, but those who saw him play often describe his abilities as unparalleled compared to what we had seen from any other overseas player who had come to Australia to play up until this time".

 He eventually traded-in his hockey stick for a video camera, immersing himself in the world of documentary cinematography.
-His work has since taken him to every continent and he eventually returned to Canada.
+Mark Messier pays Boland special credit as the cameraman in the seminal Oilers doco The Boys On The Bus.
+This behind-the-scenes look at the young Oilers team captures the battle through the 1986-87 NHL season to their third Stanley Cup in four seasons.
+[3] Boland's work has since taken him to every continent and he eventually returned to Canada.
 Now considered one of Canada's foremost documentary cinematographers, he has won Gemini Awards, a Primetime Emmy, and his work has featured on the Fifth Estate, The Nature Of Things, National Geographic, the BBC and Discovery USA.
 Author of Through The Lens Of My Eye: Adventures Of A Documentary Cameraman, some here remember Mike Boland as the best hockey player they have ever seen.
+Today, he is co-founder of Scéal Creative Ltd, a new TV production company in Dublin.

 01. Historical Notes